system76/docs/_articles/ubuntu-basics.md

 ![Ubuntu Desktop](/images/ubuntu-basics/HUD-16.04-min.png)

-Access the *Ubuntu Desktop Guide* by clicking the Settings () icon in the top right corner of your desktop and select 'Ubuntu Help' for official documentation.
+Access the *Ubuntu Desktop Guide* by clicking the gear icon in the top right corner of your desktop and select 'Ubuntu Help' for official documentation.

 ![Ubuntu Desktop](/images/ubuntu-basics/ubuntudesktopguide.png)